The Freedom of the Press Foundation’s SecureDrop

 “The impetus behind SecureDrop is that we (FPF) want to restore the balance between governments and journalists who want to communicate with anonymous sources.

 Historically, the U.S. has had really strong press freedoms.
-This is essential for a functioning democracy.” – Garrett Robinson, Lead Developer, SecureDrop.
+This is essential for a functioning democracy.” – Garrett Robinson, Software Developer, SecureDrop.

 SecureDrop is an open-source whistleblower submission system managed by Freedom of the Press Foundation and originally created by Kevin Poulsen and Aaron Swartz.
 (They finished their prototype just about a month before Aaron’s death.)

 The goal of SecureDrop is to help media organizations simplify the process of securely accepting documents from anonymous sources.
 Organizations set up a SecureDrop server that sources can access over the Tor anonymity network to protect the identity of the whistleblower.
 Documents and messages are stored encrypted on the SecureDrop server and are decrypted and read by journalists at an airgapped secure viewing station.
-Over 20 organizations including The Guardian, AP, The Intercept, and the Washington Post are now running SecureDrop servers to communicate securely with sources.
+Dozens of news organizations including: The Guardian, AP, The Intercept, and the Washington Post are now running SecureDrop servers to communicate securely with sources.

 Project page on Github: